 Focus.
 When you go in for a half hour session, it’s understood that there’s only really time to treat one or two focus areas.
 Your practitioner won’t be worrying about making time to get in a full body massage.
 Their treatment is focused, and so is their attention.

 Treatment.
 Got a terrible crick in your neck?
 Is there just one area where you have persistent pain that just needs to be rubbed out?
 A half hour session might be all you need.
 Keep in mind, though, that the more chronic the pain is, the more regular massage sessions it will take to heal the problem.
 You can’t expect to reach your fitness goals after just one workout, right?
 Massage can be the same way.
 Having said that, many clients report feeling better after just one focused treatment.
 Your mileage may vary.

 It’s over already?
 If you’re looking for a relaxing experience as well as treatment, you might want to consider going with a longer session.
 A half hour usually isn’t enough time if your goal is to release the cares of the day and escape your stress for a while.
 Sixty minutes is enough to get that job done for most people, but have you tried a 90 minute or 120 minute session?
 That is relaxation.

 Not the best value.
 Half hour sessions are proportionally more expensive than full-body sessions.
 It’s like buying a small soda: you’re not getting the best value for your money, but maybe that doesn’t matter to you as much as getting only the amount you want.

 So, we leave it to your best judgment.
 If you don’t feel like you need the length of a regular session, or if you’re short on time, a half hour session might be the ideal way to feel better right now.

-Tom Gunn is the Marketing Director and blog editor at The Good Life Massage.
-You can follow him on Twitter @ElManoRoboto or on his website at http://www.TGunnWriter.com
+Tom Gunn is the marketing director and blog editor for The Good Life Massage.
+You can find him online at TGunnWriter.com